cossatot/puget_san_andreas_recurrence_paper/manuscript/recurrence_manuscript.md

 explanation of the principles and general description of the key relationships in the geoscience literature.

 Below, we give a simple overview of the aspects of survival analysis used in this paper.
-This should be considered an extremely superficial introduction to a mature science, but (as is often the case with applied mathematics) the basics can be quite helpful in both clarifying our ideas and giving us powerful quantitative tools.
-Additional techniques in survival analysis can be used if an application calls for it; for example -@faenza_non-parametric_2003 apply a proportional hazard model to a study of Italian seismicity to incorporate the effects of earthquake magnitude and spatial occurrence into a time- and space-dependent model.
+This should be considered an superficial introduction to a mature statistical science, but (as is often the case with applied mathematics) the basics can be quite helpful in both clarifying our ideas and giving us powerful quantitative tools.
+Additional techniques in survival analysis can be used if an application calls for it; for example -@faenza_non-parametric_2003 apply a proportional hazard model in a study of Italian seismicity to incorporate the effects of earthquake magnitude and spatial occurrence into a time- and space-dependent predictive model.

 As we are operating on empirical PDFs that have no simple analytical form, the mathematical descriptions will be general, which should aid in comprehension,